Avpaige/bamazon/README.md

 # bamazon
 Inventory System to order prodcuts as a customer and manage them as a manager.

+To begin, run command: npm install
+Use schema.sql to set up base database with starter products This will provide all necessary dependencies

 Run command: node bamazonCustomer.js
 to: